 Put your pet in their carrier in a safe and secure section of the car.
 We put the carriers behind the driver and passenger seats on the floor so they couldn't tip or be moved about on turns and were out of the way if airbags were to deploy.

-Even if your pet is loudly protesting and singing the song of his people at the top of their lungs.
-Your pet will feed off your reaction and if you stay calm, they will be calmer.
-Probably still very upset, especially in our case of an all day drive, but calmer than they could be.
+Keep your composure even if your pet is loudly protesting and singing the song of his people at the top of their lungs.
+Your pet will feed off your reaction, and if you stay calm, they will be calmer.
+They will probably still be very upset, especially in our case of an all-day drive, but they will be calmer.

 When Arriving at the New Home

 - Resist the immediate reaction to let your pet out of the carrier.
 We in fact left the cats in the carriers with supervised time out for about a day after moving in.

 - Make all the doors to the outside are closed and window screens are secure.
 Our vet recommended starting the cats off in a small area and slowly expanding their territory.

 - After securing a safe room, fill it with their familiar sights and smells before letting the cats out.
 We set out some of our clothing, set up the bed, and had saved some of their old litter, which we put in their litter box.
 While under supervision, we let the cats out for a bit to explore.

 - Keep the cats in the same room for several days if they are stressed out or frightened.
 It will depend on your cat when they are ready to be exposed to more of the home.
 By the end of the week, our kitten was comfortable following us into every room of the house, whereas our 13-year old cat finally came out of his hiding place in a walk-in closet after about three weeks.

 You know your pet best and when they are ready.